-One of the distinguishing features of this public housing project was that it was planned to implement in mostly all of the cities of the country in a very short period.
-The speed of the Mehr projects varied across cities which allows us to identify its impact on neighboring properties.
+One of the distinguishing features of this public housing project was that it was planned to be implemented in most of the country's cities in a very short period.
+The speed of the Mehr projects varied across cities, which allows us to identify its impact on neighboring properties.
 Three potential mechanisms shape the overall effect of public housing on neighboring property values.

-The first mechanism which leads to an increase in the value of surrounding houses is the amenity effects like the removal of vacant lots and improvements in the community facilities.
-A counterveiling mechanism is the dis-amenity effect.
-Lower construction quality, inconsistency with the architecture of the environment, concentration of low-income households, and greater congestion in the neighborhood are all potential disamenity effects which reduce the value of neighboring properties.
-The third mechanism is the supply effect which might be particularly important for our study due to the large number of Mehr housing units delivered.
-This last channel reduces prices by shifting supply outward and is basically what the government intended to happen.
+The first mechanism that leads to an increase in the value of surrounding houses is the amenity effect, such as the removal of vacant lots and improvements in the community facilities.
+A counterveiling mechanism is the disamenity effect.
+Lower construction quality, inconsistency with the architecture of the environment, concentration of low-income households, and greater congestion in the neighborhood are all potential disamenity effect, which might be particularly important for our study due to the large number of Mehr housing units delivered.
+This last channel reduces prices by shifting supply outward and is, in essence, what the government intended.

-To find the effect of Mehr housing units on nearby property values, we merge house transactions data in 19 large cities of Iran between 2010 and 2019 with information on completion of Mehr housing projects.
-House transactions data is from the Tenement Management Information System (TMIS) maintained by the Ministry of Industry, Mines and Trade which provides detailed public records on all house transactions in Iran.
-Mehr projects information is acquired from Ministry of Road and Urban Development.
-The two datasets are combined at monthly date and postal region level.
+To find the effect of Mehr housing units on nearby property values, we merge house transactions data in 19 large Iranian cities between 2010 and 2019 with information on the completion of Mehr housing projects.
+The house transactions data are from the Tenement Management Information System (TMIS) maintained by the Ministry of Industry, Mine, and Trade, which provides detailed public records on all house transactions in Iran.
+Information about Mehr projects is acquired from the Ministry of Road and Urban Development.
+The two datasets are combined at monthly date and postal region levels.

-Using a difference-in-differences (DID) strategy, we compare house prices in the postal region of the Mehr project in each city before and after Mehr project completion with other prices in other postal regions.
+Using a difference-in-differences (DID) strategy, we compare house prices in the postal region of the Mehr project in each city before and after its completion with other prices in other postal regions.
 We use the exact completion time of Mehr projects in each city for identification and argue that this timing is fairly exogenous.
 Figure 1 shows normalized house prices in Mehr postal regions and non-Mehr postal regions.
-On the horizontal axis we show time relative to the time of Mehr project completion in each city.
-The trend of house prices in both regions is similar right until delivery of the first Mehr unit.
-About a year after first Mehr unit is delivered we see a divergence between the two trends.
+On the horizontal axis, we show time relative to the time of Mehr project completion in each city.
+The trend of house prices in both regions is similar right until the delivery of the first Mehr unit.
+About a year after the first Mehr unit is delivered, we see a divergence between the two trends.
 This figure confirms the idea that our control and treatment groups are similar.
-It also provide visual evidence on the negative impact of Mehr housing projects on their neighboring properties.
+It also provides visual evidence on the negative impact of Mehr housing projects on their neighboring properties.

-Figure 1 Normalized price trends in Mehr neighborhood with respect to other neighborhoods
+Figure 1.
+Normalized price trends in the Mehr neighborhood with respect to other neighborhoods

-Notes: Prices per square in each month of each city are averaged and divided by average housing price of that city in year 2010 and then trends of Mehr neighborhood and other neighborhoods are compared together.
+Notes: Prices per square in each month of each city are averaged and divided by the average housing price of that city in 2010 and then the trends of the Mehr neighborhood and other neighborhoods are compared.

 Our preferred DID specification includes postal region, time, and city by time fixed effects to control for postal region time invariant characteristics and city-specific flexible time trends.
-Our results show that property values in Mehr neighborhoods declined by about 11 percent after the first Mehr unit is delivered.
+Our results show that property values in Mehr neighborhoods declined by about 11 percent after the first Mehr unit was delivered.
 This result is consistent with supply and disamenity effects.
 Mehr projects created a significant supply shift in the study cities and increased the stock of housing between 1.5 to 27.5 percent in these cities.
-Given the scale of the projects we cannot rule out supply effects, but we provide three pieces of evidence that suggest some role for the disamenity effect.
+Given the scale of the projects, we cannot rule out supply effects, but we provide four pieces of evidence that suggest some role for the disamenity effect.